thibseisel/tomee-webapp-archetype/README.md

 ./run-images.sh
 ```

-Check that TomEE is working correctly by opening your browser with the following url address : _http://localhost:8080_.
+Check that TomEE is working correctly by navigating to the following url address : _http://localhost:8080_.
+You can now build the Angular part of this sample project and then upload the whole project to the running TomEE container.
-Under the root folder of your generated project, deploy your application to tomEE with the following command :
+Navigate to the root folder of the project and run those commands :
 ```
+cd angular
+npm run build
+cd ..
 mvn tomcat7:deploy
 ```

-Finally, open a browser at _http://localhost:8080/myapp_, where myapp is the artifactId you gave when generating your project.
+Finally, open a browser at _http://localhost:8080/myapp_, where _myapp_ is the artifactId you gave when generating your project.
 If a success message appear, then your project and development environment are now all set !

 # Generated directory structure
 The generated project follows the Maven standard directory structure.

 ```
+.
++-- _angular
 +-- _docker
-	_src
++--	_src
 	+-- _main
 		+-- _java
 		+-- _resources
 		+-- _webapp
 	+-- _test
 		+-- java
 ```

 - The __src/main/java__ folder contains the code for your Java server application
 - The __src/main/resources__ folder mainly contains configuration files (in our case, _persistence.xml_)
 - The __src/main/webapp__ folder is where you put your HTML and Javascript client code
 - The __src/test/java__ folder replicates the src/main/java package structure and contains all unit tests
+- The __angular__ folder contains an Angular project generated with [@angular/cli](https://cli.angular.io)

 In this project, there's an additional __docker__ folder containing script you used to setup your development environment.